BBeese/Interview-Prep/README.md

         return ("ruff")
 ```

-**Encapsulation** - a mechanism of binding the data and methods into a single unit known as class.
-Encapsulation provides a way for abstraction.
-In OOP the encapsulation is mainly achieved by creating classes, the classes expose public methods and properties.
-The class is kind of a container or capsule or a cell, which encapsulate the set of methods, attribute and properties to provide its indented functionalities to other classes
+**Encapsulation** - Encapsulation refers to binding the data and the code that works on that together in a single unit.
+Encapsulation also allows data-hiding as the data specified in one class is hidden from other classes.
+This data is only accessible through public methods.
+(Getters/Setters) Keeps data secure.

 For example, we may create a piece of code that calls specific data from a database.
 It may be useful to reuse that code with other databases or processes.
 Encapsulation lets us do that while keeping our original data private.
 It also lets us alter our original code without breaking it for others who have adopted it in the meantime.